tsvwg/udp-ecn/draft-duke-tsvwg-udp-ecn.md

 Packets can be individually marked with ECN codepoints using the control information that accompanies a sendmsg() call.

-### Linux
+### Linux and Apple

-Linux uses a cmsg with level IPPROTO_IP and type IP_TOS for IPv4 packets.
+These platforms expect a cmsg with level IPPROTO_IP and type IP_TOS if the destination is an IPv4 address, or a IPv4-mapped IPv6 address.

-Linux uses a cmsg with level IPPROTO_IPV6 and type IPV6_TCLASS for IPv6 packets.
+Otherwise, they expect a cmsg with level IPPROTO_IPV6 and type IPV6_TCLASS.

-In either case, note that the six most significant bits of the data are the DSCP code point, and in general should be preserved while changing the ECN bits.

-### Apple

-The author has not conducted experiments with setting ECN marks on a per-packet basis on an Apple socket.

 ### Microsoft